Misfit (company): Partnerships

 Misfit partnered with Coca-Cola to launch Coca-Cola Red Shine activity trackers for the company’s North American rewards program.
 They were also behind the Coca-Cola summer 2013 campaign “Get the Ball Rolling.”
 In 2014, Misfit partnered with Coke’s hospitality program for the 2014 Olympic Games by distributing Shines to Olympians, VIP guests, and fans along the Olympic Torch Relay.

 In July 2014, Misfit announced that their Shine fitness tracker would support Finnish technology company Beddit's sleep trackers as part of a partnership between the two companies.

-After Victoria’s Secret launched its VS Sport line, the women’s clothing and lingerie company partnered with Misfit to produce a VS-inspired pink Shine.
+After Victoria's Secret launched its VS Sport line, the women’s clothing and lingerie company partnered with Misfit to produce a VS-inspired pink Shine.

 In 2015, Misfit announced a partnership with Swarovski to launch a Swarovski Shine Collection that combines Swarovski’s crystal jewelry with Misfit’s Shine.
 The line has two wearable products, one of which is the first solar-powered activity tracker produced by Misfit.
 The wearables are both waterproof and the line also has nine additional accessories all jointly designed by both companies.

 Misfit partnered with Speedo in 2015 to release the Speedo Shine, a water resistant activity tracker that can monitor a swimmer's laps in a pool, as well as other daily activities and sleep.

-Former Products
+Products

 Shine

 The Shine was the flagship product produced by Misfit.
 It is an activity tracker, made of aircraft grade aluminum that gives users insights into how much they are moving and sleeping.
 Misfit released a companion iPhone app to track fitness goals to coincide with Shine's launch.
 In December 2013, Misfit released its Shine Android app.
 Shine is capable of tracking a variety of activities including walking, running, cycling, swimming and sleeping.
 Shine also tracks sleep depth.
 Shine is about the size of two quarters and can be worn in a variety of ways, including a wristband, necklace or attached to clothing via a magnetic clip.
 It is water resistant up to fifty meters and does not require charging.

 In November 2015, Shine 2 was launched.
 The second generation device is thinner than its predecessor, has a different type of lights on its face, and adds the ability to configure vibrating alarms and notifications, but otherwise maintains the same features and battery life.